 In other cases, Starbucks is more “free” with their voice:

 And often, they go the hybrid route:

 No matter the message, the brand’s voice shines through.
-Their tone communicates the Starbucks value proposition just as clearly: its fans are just one sip of coffee away from .
+Their tone communicates the Starbucks value proposition just as clearly: its fans are just one sip of coffee away from it.

 In addition to using copy to entice its audience, the team also provides clear information and instruction, making it easy for customers to proceed in their journey with the brand.
 Take a cue from Starbucks and develop a strong voice that matches your brand’s image.
-Your audience will always know exactly what you have to offer and what they need to do to get it from.
+Your audience will always know exactly what you offer and what they need to do to get it from you.